LacunaOmnibus/MontyLacuna/README.md

     - Looks fine, but needs testing when foreign spies come in.
   - shipyard
   - spaceport
-    - Still converting this to return lists of Ship objects - search it for where I left off (marked).

 ## Incomplete/Not Started
 - Payments